 Typically you will lose an average of 50-100 hairs per day.
 About 10-15% of the hair is in the phase at any given time.
 This stage lasts about 3-4 months on average.

-It is important to note that all of the hairs on your hair do not go through these stages at the same time.
-At any given moment each hair follicle could be at a different stage.
-This is the reason that you do not go bald followed by extreme hair growth.
+It is important to note that all hairs on your hair do not go through these stages simultaneously.
+Instead, each hair follicle could be at a different stage at any given moment.
+This is why you do not go bald, followed by extreme hair growth.

 How Do I Increase My Hair Growth Rate During The Anagen Phase?

-The actual growth rate of your hair during the Anagen phase can greatly fluctuate depending on genetics, age, ethnicity, health factors, time of year, and diet.
-In a 2005 study conducted by the International Journal of Dermatology, they found that female Asian descendant hair grows at the fastest rate while African descendant hair tends to grow the slowest.
-In men, the hair growth rate did not differ depending on ethnicity.
+The actual growth rate of your hair during the Anagen phase can significantly fluctuate depending on genetics, age, ethnicity, health factors, time of year, and diet.
+For example, a 2005 study by the International Journal of Dermatology found that female Asian descendant hair grows the fastest while African descendant hair tends to grow the slowest.
+However, the hair growth rate did not differ in men depending on ethnicity.

-Researchers from this study also believe that hair tends to grow at a faster rate during the summer than the winter due to greater exposure to the sun’s UV rays and dietary changes (eating more fruits and vegetables).
+Researchers from this study also believe that hair tends to grow faster during the summer than the winter due to greater exposure to the sun’s UV rays and dietary changes (eating more fruits and vegetables).

-Researchers are not 100% sure what factors trigger the body to go into the Anagen phase but they do recommend a few tips to promote healthy hair.
+Researchers are not 100% sure what factors trigger the body to enter the Anagen phase, but they recommend a few tips to promote healthy hair.

 What Can Shorten Your Hair Growth Rate During The Anagen Phase?

-It is hard to pinpoint the exact reason why your hair growth rate may not be the same as others during the Anagen phase.
-In addition to the predetermined set of genetic factors and stages of life, some potential reasons why your hair could stop growing could include:
+It is hard to pinpoint why your hair growth rate may differ from others during the Anagen phase.
+In addition to the predetermined set of genetic factors and stages of life, some potential reasons why your hair could stop growing could include the following: